changesets/changesets/.changeset/clever-candles-obey.md

 "@changesets/get-release-plan": major
 ---

-Use semver compat for workspace:^ dependencies.
+Use semver compat for workspace:^ and workspace:~ dependencies.

-Prior to this change, all packages depending on an updated package via `workspace:^` got a version bump.
+Prior to this change, all packages depending on an updated package via `workspace:^` or `workspace:~` got a version bump.
 This leads to packages being released that don't need to be according to semver.

 This is a bugfix in terms of supporting semver, but it's breaking backwards compatible behavior.

-If you're using `workspace:^` dependencies in your project, ensure that changes to dependencies of a package come with a dedicated changeset for that package.
+If you're using `workspace:^` or `workspace:~` dependencies in your project, ensure that changes to dependencies of a package come with a dedicated changeset for that package.